zmkfirmware/zmk/docs/docs/config/index.md

 ## Devicetree Files

 Various Devicetree files are combined to build a tree that describes the hardware for a keyboard.
 They are also used to define keymaps.

-Common file extensions for Devicetree files are `.dts`, `.dtsi`, `.overlay`, and `.keymap`.
+Devicetree files use various file extensions.
+These indicate the purpose of the file, but they have no effect on how the file is processed.
+Common file extensions for Devicetree files include:

+- `.dts`: The base hardware definition.
+- `.overlay`: Adds to and/or overrides definitions in a `.dts` file.
+- `.keymap`: Holds a keymap and user-specific hardware configuration.
+- `.dtsi`: A file which is only intended to be `#include`d from another file.

 Devicetree files look like this: